Kibana enables you to give shape to your data and navigate the Elastic Stack. With Kibana, you can:

-Quickly find apps and objectsedit
+Find apps and objectsedit

-To find Kibana apps and the objects you create, use the search field in the global header.
+To quickly find apps and the objects you create, use the search field in the global header.
 Search suggestions include deep links into applications, allowing you to directly navigate to the views you need most.

 You can search for objects by type, name, and tag.
 To get the most from the search feature, follow these tips: